byarahmadi/zama/README.md

 The llvm pass (EmitCodePass.cpp) is resposible for lowering and transofrming LLVM IR to the nand machine code.
 It generates an **output** file contatining machine code as well as a file called
 **loads** containig the variables in the program

 The simulator executes the generated machine code.
 If there are variables in the program, it asks the user for values from the standard input.
+Values in logic are either true of false.
+The user can input
+1 for indicating true and 0 for indicating false.

+Some comments :

+It was possible to generate the final machine code from the AST as the machine language was so simple and straightforward(unlimited number of registers).
+However, transforming the language to the intermidiete code like LLVM IR  makes the compiler extensible.
+Also, it provdides using hundereds of  optimizations available in the reach compiler ecosystem like LLVM.

+The high level language has three operations (**not**, **and** , **or**).
+However, the nand machine has ony one operation which is **nand**.
+Most logic operations can be made by nand which in this project have been used. https://en.wikipedia.org/wiki/NAND_logic